NocteDefensor/VelociraptorElasticKibana/README.md

 # velociraptor-docker
 Run [Velocidex Velociraptor](https://github.com/Velocidex/velociraptor) server with Docker
 - This Project is forked from Wes Lambert's Velociraptor Docker project.
+It adds Elasticsearch and Kibana to allow indexing and search for those artifacts found with velociraptor.
 - This will install Elasticsearch, kibana and velociraptor.

 #### Install